sahelibasu23/demo-trying-cache-js/notes/YTA.md

 We're going to add an event listener to the form that watches for a submit event - which will be any time we press enter on the form.
 The `e.preventDefault()` will prevent the form from the default submit action, which we don't want, since we're not sending any data to a server.

-Instead, the form will submit the value of the input.
+Instead, the form will submit the value of the `input`.
-We're going to call the `liMaker()` function, which will create the item with the text of the input value and append it to the DOM.
+We're going to call the `liMaker()` function, which will create the item with the text of the `input` value and append it to the DOM.
-Finally, we'll set the input value to an empty string so you don't have to erase the last item entered manually.
+Finally, we'll set the `input` value to an empty string so you don't have to erase the last item entered manually.
 ```
 form.addEventListener('submit', function (e) {
   e.preventDefault()